Blockchain4openscience/ro4block_docker/README.md

 ![Confirm](pictures/Confirm.png?raw=true "Confirm")

+Click 'Confirm Security Exception' and the browser will reload.

 ## Running the front end
 Now, to run the application open a new terminal window and run the following commands one by one:
 `````